sparcs-kaist/guideline/README.md

 Identity Color added to GFD(Guideline for Developer).

 ### 180311 ver0.1.2
-Title image added to GFD
+Title image added to GFD.\
-Design Essential Added.
+Design Essential Added.\
 Some principle is deleted.
 GFD will give more tolerance.